-Husky Notebook: Things got chippy toward end of Peach Bowl
+Husky Notebook: Things weren’t so Peachy at end of game

 MVPs

 Alabama running back Bo Scarbrough and linebacker Ryan Anderson were named most valuable players of the Peach Bowl.
 Scarbrough rushed for a career-high 180 yards, which set a bowl record for the Tide.
-His 68-yard run in the fourth quarter is the longest scoring run in program history.
+His 68-yard run in the fourth quarter is the longest scoring run in the program’s bowl history.

 Anderson’s interception return for a touchdown toward the end of the first half gave Alabama a 17-7 lead.
 That was the 15th non-offensive touchdown Alabama scored this season, 11 by its defense.
 It was also the first pick-six the Huskies have surrendered since Oct.
 24, 2014 (Arizona).